forestryio/forestry.io/hugo/content/docs/editing/media-library.md

 #### Variables

-Each of these settings supports the following variables at upload time:
+Each of these settings support the following variables at upload time:

 * `:year:`: the current year, formatted `YYYY`
 * `:month:`: the current month, formatted `MM`